Why this park feels crowded

 Rocky Mountain National Park: frequently asked questions

-When is the best time to visit Rocky Mountain National Park?
+When is Rocky Mountain National Park least crowded?

-Rocky Mountain has used timed-entry permit systems in summer and early fall, sometimes specific to the Bear Lake corridor.
-Confirm the current year's window and rules.
+Rocky Mountain has used timed-entry permits in summer and early fall, sometimes specific to the Bear Lake corridor.
+Confirm the current year's window on the official site.

 Check official sources before you travel